 Style guide

-This is our style guide for Protobuf.
-It's purposefully concise, and is meant as a short reference for developers to refer to when writing Protobuf schemas.
-These recommendations are not enforced by the Buf Schema Registry, but are here for reference.
+This is Buf's style guide for Protobuf.
+It's a purposefully concise reference for developers to refer to when writing Protobuf schemas.
+The Buf Schema Registry doesn't enforce these recommendations.

 The requirements follow the STANDARD